About Hearing Loss

 - Profound hearing loss: some extremely loud sounds are audible but communication without a hearing instrument is impossible.

 A hearing test performed by an HCP can accurately determine your type and degree of hearing loss.
 Because of the high prevalence of hearing loss in older adults, those over the age of 50 should include a hearing test as part of their yearly checkup.

 Most people simply associate hearing loss with having a harder time hearing certain sounds.
 However, the potential impact of hearing loss on a person’s life is far worse than that.
-Research has shown again and again that untreated hearing loss can have a serious negative impact on psychological, social and emotional well-being.
+Research has shown that untreated hearing loss can have a negative impact on psychological, social and emotional well-being.

 Untreated hearing loss has been linked to: